What Is OG?

 Free Implementation Support Plan

-Each training cohort will be invited to virtual implementation support meetings.
-The first meeting takes place two weeks after training.
-Topics for this meeting include: understanding the parts of an OG lesson, lesson planning, and becoming familiar with resources available in Google Drive.
+Each training cohort will receive access to an online resource library containing videos covering implementation topics such as utilizing informal assessments, understanding the parts of an OG lesson, lesson planning, and becoming familiar with resources available in Google Drive.

-Twelve weeks after training, participants will be given the opportunity to submit either a fifteen minute recording of part of a lesson or a written lesson plan.
+Participants will also have the opportunity to submit either a fifteen-minute recording of part of a lesson or a written lesson plan.
 All submissions will be reviewed by the OG team for feedback.
+Participants also will have the opportunity to have one (1) free calendly session with a member of the OG team.

 How Much Does It Cost and What Is Included?